-The first Postmark configuration we chose is to create 2,500 files ranging from 512 bytes to 10KB, and perform transactions for three minutes.
-We used the read and write system calls (as opposed to Unix buffered I/O), and a transfer size of 4,096 bytes for both Ext3 and Amino.
+Postmark 1.5 is an I/O-intensive benchmark that stresses the file system by performing a series of file system operations such as directory look ups, creations, and deletions on small files [18].
+The first Postmark configuration we chose is to create 5,000 files ranging from 512 bytes to 10KB, and perform 20,000 transactions (this is Postmark's term for an operation, and is distinct from Amino transactions).
+We used the read and write system calls (as opposed to Unix buffered I/O), and a transfer size of 4,096 bytes for Ext3 and 4,070 bytes for Amino as these are the optimal transfer sizes reported by fstat.
+Because Amino has a smaller block size, it never requires fewer system calls than Ext3, but occasionally requires more.

 The Postmark results are shown in Figure 3.
-The VANILLA configuration performed 1,591 transactions/second and had a CPU utilization of 40.3%.
-The VAN-SYNC configuration synchronously writes data and meta-data to disk to provide durability.
-The VANSYNC configuration was slower than VANILLA by a factor of 100.2, due to additional synchronous disk writes.
-The STRACE and AMINONULL perform 37.7% and 23.7% fewer transactions than VANILLA, respectively.
+The VANILLA configuration took 30.6 seconds to execute.
+The VANSYNC configuration synchronously writes data and meta-data to disk to provide durability.
+The VANSYNC configuration was slower than VANILLA by a factor of 10.6, due to additional synchronous disk writes.
+The STRACE and AMINONULL have overheads of 62.3% and 68.9% over VANILLA, respectively.
 This shows the overhead of the process-tracing facilities.
-Overall, Amino's CPU utilization is slightly less than strace.
-The Amino monitor uses 53% less system time than strace (the monitor in the STRACE configuration), because it accesses all process registers using a single system call instead of one system call for each register.
-However, Amino uses 60.0% more user time than strace because it has to resolve each path name.
-The AMINONULL configuration performs 30.1% fewer transactions than VANILLA, but is 8.3% worse than AMINOTRACE.
-This shows the added overhead of performing the operations within the monitor.
+Amino uses sightly less system time (2.6%), because it accesses all process registers using a single system call instead of one system call for each register.
+However, Amino uses more user time (0.51 seconds or 40.93%) because it resolves each path name.
+AMINOACI provides atomicity, consistency, and isolation using BDB.
+It is 15.4% slower than VANILLA, and 31.7% faster than AMINONULL.
+This shows that a file system built on a database can provide atomicity, consistency and isolation with good performance, even for I/O-intensive applications, because we can quickly access files and directories with our schema and BDB efficiently writes data to the log.